-Kalapa Resort & Spa in Canggu Bali was a real delight for our first few nights on the island.
+Kalapa Resort & Spa in Canggu, Bali was a real delight for our first few nights on the island.
 There’s really an overwhelming number of affordable accommodation options in Bali, particularly in the popular areas of Canggu, Seminyak and Kuta.
 You can find so many villas in Bali with private pools on websites such as booking.com or Airbnb, as well as amazing luxury hotels.
-I’ve been lucky enough to this island three times now, and I’ve always found it hard to decide where to stay in Bali.
+I’ve been lucky enough to go to this island three times now, and each time I’ve found it hard to decide where to stay in Bali.
 However, this time we stumbled across this beautiful hotel in Canggu online and I thought I’d write up on our stay, as we couldn’t have enjoyed this little retreat more!

 Kalapa Resort & Spa is tucked away from the hustle and bustle of Canggu.
 It’s about a 10 minute drive to the main area, but completely surrounded by rice paddies, giving a real feeling of seclusion and serenity.
 The retreat is located in a small local village, offering a simple yet luxurious stay within lush landscaping.

 The resort offers complimentary transfers into the beach area of Canggu via car throughout the day.

 Each villa is different and so so gorgeous, each adorned with Balinese or Javanese art or sculptures.
 The villas have wooden floors and walls, together with vaulted ceilings and shuttered windows, all made from natural and recycled materials.
 Our room was one of the smaller villas, but we had a huge comfortable four poster bed with soft white drapes hanging down.

 We had a large wooden wardrobe with a safe, together with things like soft white dressing gowns, slippers, pool shoes and a rattan woven basket to take to the pool.